Our clinical system provider, SystmOne, allows us to offer our patients convenient services through the secure website SystmOnline.

 - Online via the link at the top of this page;

-- By written request at the Surgery via Reception or if your prescription is on computer, tick the items you require on the tear-off slip;
+- By written request at the Surgery via letterbox or if your prescription is on computer, tick the items you require on the tear-off slip;

 - From your local pharmacy via the Electronic Prescription Service.

 Please allow 72 working hours before collecting your prescription.
-If collecting from you nominated pharmacy, please check for their usual collection turnaround times.
+If collecting from your nominated pharmacy, please check for their usual collection turnaround times.

 It is the patients' responsibility to request repeat prescriptions in a timely manner to ensure that you do not run out of your regular medications.